avoceteditors/bacch/README.md

 # bacch

-`bacch` provides a command-line build system for writers working in unix-like environments -- such as Linux, FreeBSD and Mac OS X.  It allows writers to work on plain text files, using simple markup, to generate quality PDF's for presentation and distribution purposes.
+Do you like to write?
+Do you do your writing in a unix-like environment -- such as Linux, FreeBSD and Mac OS X? `bacch` provides a command-line build system for writers, especially novelists, looking to move away from the cumbersome feature bloat of word processors into a more streamlined plain text markup-based workflow.

+In particular, `bacch` separates the writing process from typesetting concerns, so you can focus on the text without the distraction of how it looks and without losing the ability to share quality PDF's for presentation and distribution purposes.
+The build system is an extension on existing technologies current used in software documentation, adapted for the fiction writer with an eye towards simplifying setup, use and configuration.

-This system extends existing technologies used in documentation writing, with an eye towards simplifying setup, configuration and use.
-It is written in Python 3.4.3 and requires Sphinx, lxml and LaTeX, (a complete list of dependencies will be added at a later date).
+It is written in Python 3.4.3 and requires Sphinx, lxml and LaTeX.

 ## Current Development